Drake Hotel Toronto in the West Queen Street West District reflects and feeds its artsy community.

 Before you even step inside the lobby you'll see art on display in the window.
 Pass through the vestibule and you'll find more art on the walls of the lobby and beyond.
 But come back next month and you'll find a different exhibit… because this hotel is more than just a hotel.
 It's a cultural centre too.

-Culture at the Drake extends to music as well.
-Sure, many hotels feature live music, but the Drake takes it seriously.
+Many hotels feature live music, but the Drake takes it seriously.
 With a lounge and a basement bar there's something happening every night.
 It could be local indie band or even a poetry slam.

 Suspicious of hotel food?
 Well this one's a bit different.